List of Dilbert characters: Loud Howard

-In the strips, his loud voice is represented by huge lettering and his comically huge mouth (when talking), which takes up most of the available panel space and is therefore difficult to sustain as a running joke.
-Howard as a recurring character is better-suited to the animated series, where his voice actor, Jim Wise, can speak as loudly as necessary.

 Loud Howard made a reappearance on May 24, 2012, where he meets Topper and they both have a shouting match right outside Dilbert's cubicle.

 Carol

 The bitter secretary of the Pointy-Haired Boss, who hates her boss and all of her co-workers.
 Initially a minor character in the strip, her character grew enough in popularity over the years that Adams started creating complete storylines for her.
 Her character was based on all the bad experiences Adams ever had with any secretary.
 Several strips feature Carol menacing or attacking co-workers with a crossbow (Known as the "Secretary with a Crossbow").
 Carol frequently attempts to put the Pointy-haired boss in situations where he will be killed; she states this to the boss directly on numerous occasions.
 She has, for example: encouraged him to buy a build-it-yourself helicopter kit; scheduled his business trips via third world countries experiencing rebel insurrections; caused him to crash his car by sending him texts marked 'crisis' so that he will answer them while driving; scheduled 'walking meetings' so that his lack of physical coordination may cause self-injury, for example by falling off a bridge, and holding a press conference stating that her boss is an infamous serial killer.
 Carol's two young, poorly behaved children also make appearances in the strip.
 She is voiced by Tress MacNeille in the animated TV series.